notred27/URaBOT/README.md

 ### Locally Hosting the API:

-To host the API locally, navigate into the `API` folder run the following Python script:
+To host the API locally, navigate into the [API](API) directory and run the following Python script:
 ```bash
     python -m flask run
 ```